MES Integration and Validation in Life Sciences

 Computer technology integrated with mechanical engineering has a long history of increasing production efficiency.
 The Programmable Logic Controller (PLC) was the first computerized innovation to arrive on the manufacturing line, in 1968.
 The PLC enabled the deployment of complex logic in manufacturing processes, because programmable control is a natural extension of mechanical engineering.
 That led to the innovation of computerized control systems such as Human-Machine Interface or Supervisory Control and Data Acquisition (HMI/SCADA), which enabled more efficient management of resources and data gathering to understand failure points and detect faults.
 Out of these systems grew the first Manufacturing Execution System (MES), in the early 1990s.

 The MES and LIMS were recommended as standard practices for the pharmaceutical industry after the United States Food and Drug Administration (FDA) adopted the Code of Federal Regulations 21 CFR Part 11 in 1997.
-These regulations provided criteria for acceptance by the FDA of the use of these systems under certain circumstances, such as for electronic records, electronic signatures, and handwritten signatures executed to electronic records as equivalent to paper records or handwritten signatures on paper.
+These regulations provided criteria for acceptance by the FDA of the use of these types of systems under certain circumstances, such as for electronic records, electronic signatures, and handwritten signatures executed to electronic records as equivalent to paper records or handwritten signatures on paper.

 White Paper: What is computer systems Validation (CSV) and Why Is